 GRAHAM, John Anderson

 GRAHAM, John Anderson.
 De Beauvoir near London 8.9.1861 — Kalimpong 1942.
 Very Rev. British (Scottish) Missionary in Sikkim.
 Son of David Graham (from Dunbartonshire, d.
-1867), a customs officer, and Bridget Nolan (from Ireland), the family moved soon to Scotland.
-The loss of father forced him to work at the age of 13, but soon he also began further education in Glasgow.
+1867), a customs officer, and Bridget Nolan (from Ireland), a religious home.
+The family moved soon to Scotland.
+The loss of father forced him to work as a clerk at the age of 13, but soon he also began further education in Glasgow.
 From 1885 studies of Theology at Edinburgh.
 M.A.
-In 1889 left as missionary for Kalimpong.
+In 1889 ordained priest, married and left as Young Men’s Guild’s missionary for Kalimpong.
 Worked long time with Lepchas, preaching, teaching and improving agriculture and economy.
-In 1895-98 in Scotland, then back, esteblishing orphanages, etc. Extended his scope to Anglo-Indians and from 1911 on to South India.
+In 1895-98 in Scotland, then back to India, establishing orphanages, etc. Extended his scope to Anglo-Indians and from 1911 on to South India.
 Retired from missionary work in 1931.
 Moderator of the General Assembly of the Church of Scotland, but soon (1932) returned to Kalimpong.
 D.D.
+1904 Edinburgh.
 C.I.E.
+1911.
+Hon.
+LL.D.
+1932 Aberdeen.
 Married 1889 Katherine McConachie (d.
 1919), four daughters and two sons.

 A few further works, also in Lepcha.